 Health promotion is available as a fully online program of study for working professionals.
 For admission, you’ll need a minimum cumulative undergraduate GPA of 3.0.

 Online programs at FAU are charged at a rate of around $303 for graduate students who are Florida residents.
 For students from out-of-state, there’s also a $623 non-resident fee per credit.
 This makes for a total of around $371 and $1,026 per credit, respectively.

 Learn more about Online Schools For Sports Medicine at Florida Atlantic University here.

 Founded in 1879, Sam Houston State University has its roots in Huntsville, Texas.
 It is one of the three oldest public institutions of higher education in the state and welcomes around 21,500 students annually across eight academic colleges.
 All online programs available through SHSU Online are taught by the same on-campus professors as the traditional programs.

 Texas A&M University-Corpus Christi is a public university based in Corpus Christi, Texas.
+It has one of the best sports medicine schools online.
 It is classified as one of the institutions with the highest research activity as an R2: Doctoral University.
 Students here have a choice of more than 85 academic degree programs, and nearly half of the study body comprises first-generation college students.